Mooshua/CounterStats/README.md

 Internally, each "statistic" is stored in a giant array.
 A `StatType` is a methodmap wrapping an index into that array. `PlayerStats` allows you to easily access this array, and the various enumerator APIs will help you find the `StatType` that you want.

+> **Warning**:
+>
+> When using fun facts, all objects returned from `FunFactEnumerator.Current()` and `FunFact.Evaluate()` **leak memory**.
+It is your responsibility to free these objects when they are no longer needed, to avoid use-after-free bugs.
+>
+> If you do not want to free the objects, please ensure that you create as little as possible to avoid running out of memory.
+Every call produces a new object.

 ### Enumerating weapon stats